-Accordingly, to obtain the requisite number of samples and spatial coverage in a manner as efficient as possible, we recommend that sampling be conducted from the following fleets:
+To obtain the requisite number of samples and spatial coverage in a manner as efficient as possible, we recommend that sampling be conducted from the following fleets:

-- Distant water fishing nations, in particular Japanese and Taiwanese-flagged longliners, and potentially Chinese and Korean longliners, via observers; - Local fleets: South African longline fleet, Réunion longline fleet (including both offshore and coastal sectors), and Mauritius semi-industrial longline fleet; potentially Tanzanian, Sri Lankan, Indonesian and Australian WTBF longline fleets - Opportunistic sampling of recreational fishers and game fishing clubs (e.g. during fishing tournaments) in South Africa to increase the potential for sampling small (< 75 cm FL) fish.
+- Distant water fishing nations, in particular Japanese and Taiwanese-flagged longliners, and potentially Chinese and Korean longliners, via observers; - Local fleets: South African longline fleet, Réunion longline fleet (including both offshore and coastal sectors), and Mauritius semi-industrial longline fleet; potentially Tanzanian, Sri Lankan, Indonesian and Australian WTBF longline fleets.

-Sampling of the four major distant water fish nation (DWFN) longline fleets via observers will be critical to ensuring a regular and broad geographical spread of samples, and ensuring that catch information (location, date, time and state of fish when landed).
+Sampling of the Japanese and Taiwanese longline fleets via observers will be critical to ensuring a regular and broad geographical spread of samples, and ensuring that catch information (location, date, time and state of fish when landed).
 Moreover, each of these fisheries holds its own intrinsic value for sampling.
 For example, sampling from the Japanese longline fleet will be crucial for obtaining fish from the south-eastern IO, while sampling from the Taiwanese longline fleets will be crucial to ensuring broad geographical coverage, particularly in the southern latitudes.